-To earn a master's in business administration degree through the Executive UST MBA program, participants must successfully complete the required 15 Executive UST MBA courses.
+To earn a master's in business administration degree through the Executive MBA program, participants must successfully complete the required 15 Executive MBA courses.

 In addition, you will complete an ongoing Executive Leadership Development course, for a total of 42.5 semester credit hours.

 Through five integrated modules delivered over 21 months, you will emerge as: a highly principled leader, a technically nuanced decision-maker a creator of value, a global operator and a critical strategic thinker.

 Students will develop a deeper awareness of important ethical business issues, learn analytical frameworks and practical tools, and gain experience in identifying and dealing with the ethical dimensions of organizational issues and actions from a stakeholder perspective.
 Questions to be considered: How can managers and leaders understand and make effective decisions about ethical problems, conflicts and dilemmas that surface in organizations?
 How can managers and leaders build trust and integrity within their organizations?
 Should an organization help the world in which it lives?
 What is an organization’s interest in social justice, virtues, principles and values?

 6 credits taken throughout the entirety of the program